Compute

 • Ignore: Ignore the alarm event.
 The alarm is still generated when the next threat event occurs.

-• Add to alarm whitelist: Add the trusted server that triggers an alarm to the whitelist so that no alarm will be generated when similar threat events occur.
+• Add to alarm whitelist: Add the trusted server that triggers an alarm to the whitelist so that no alarm will be generated when similar events occur.

-Batch handling
+Batch Handle

 If you need to handle the same alarm event at the same time, you can select the parameter.

-Remarks (Optional)
+(Optional) Remarks

 To facilitate identification of the current processing, supplementary description can be provided.